WHAT DO I NEED TO GET STARTED?

 The San Andreas 300 Dual Sport & ADV ride starts Saturday morning near the staging area for the old Hi- Mountain Enduro in Pozo.
 From Pozo we will ride to Ballinger Canyon, site of the past Leapin’ Lizard Enduro.

-Friday night we will have dinner at the Pozo Saloon.
+Friday night we will have dinner included with signing up at the Pozo Saloon.

 Friday night we stay at the private ranch in Pozo where the ride will start Saturday morning.